aedart/athenaeum/docs/archive/next/etags/evaluator/extensions/README.md

 ### Return class path (_to specific precondition_)

-By returning a class path to a specific precondition, the evaluator will automatically instantiate it, determine if its applicable, and evaluate it.
+By returning a class path to a specific precondition, the evaluator will instantiate it, determine if its applicable, and evaluate it.

 ```php
 // ...Inside your precondition...